Bet Scots will say No, but hedge the referendum

 Online betting exchange Betfair reports odds of 4-1 against Scotland voting for independence, odds that have been stable despite pollsters detecting a slight recent trend toward Yes.

-Yet 4-1 outsiders, like President Harry Truman in 1948, can beat the odds and turn hot favourites into history's footnotes.
+Yet 4-1 outsiders, like President Harry Truman in 1948, can beat the odds and turn hot favorites into history's footnotes.

 Leighton Vaughan Williams, an economics professor who researches betting and political forecasting at Nottingham Business School, says betting markets are deep enough to be taken seriously but probably over-estimate Salmond's chances.